What is the Access to Medicine Foundation?

 How is the Access to Medicine Foundation funded?

-The Foundation is an independent non-profit organisation, funded by the UK and Dutch governments and the Bill & Melinda Gates Foundation.
+The Foundation is an independent non-profit organisation, funded by the UK and Dutch governments, the Bill & Melinda Gates Foundation, and AXA Investment Managers.
 The Foundation is a registered charity in the Netherlands (ANBI status).

 Who governs the Access to Medicine Foundation?